2020 Conservative Party of Canada leadership election: Rules and procedures

-On 11 January 2020, the party's Leadership Election Organizing Committee released the Rules and Procedures for the 2020 Leadership document.
-It confirmed the vote would be held under instant-runoff voting, open to those who are members of the Conservative Party of Canada as of 17 April.
-(This date was later pushed back to 15 May.)
-To appear on the ballot, a member must apply to the Leadership Candidate Nomination Committee between 13 January and 27 February, with 1,000 signatures of endorsement from party members (which must span at least 30 Electoral Districts in 7 provinces), a $25,000 installment of the registration fee and a completed 42-page Leadership Contestant Questionnaire, which requires them to declare they accept "the policies, principles, goals and objectives" of the Conservative Party.
-If approved by the Committees, the applicant has until 25 March to provide the remainder of the 3,000 endorsement signatures and $200,000 registration fee.
+On January 11, 2020, the party's Leadership Election Organizing Committee released the Rules and Procedures for the 2020 Leadership document.
+It confirmed the vote would be held under instant-runoff voting.
+Voting was only open to members of the Conservative Party of Canada who had joined the party on or before April 17 (This date was later pushed back to May 15).
+Conservative Party membership is open to any Canadian Citizen or Permanent Resident age 14 or older.

+To appear on the ballot, a member must apply to the Leadership Candidate Nomination Committee between January 13 and February 27, with 1,000 signatures of endorsement from party members (which must span at least 30 Electoral Districts in 7 provinces), a $25,000 installment of the registration fee and a completed 42-page Leadership Contestant Questionnaire, which requires them to declare they accept "the policies, principles, goals and objectives" of the Conservative Party.
+If approved by the Committees, the applicant has until March 25 to provide the remainder of the 3,000 endorsement signatures and $200,000 registration fee.
 In addition a $100,000 Compliance Deposit is required prior to 25 March but is returned upon completing required financial filings and adhering to Rules and Procedures document.
 As in the 2017 leadership election, each electoral district is given 100 points which are distributed according to weight of a candidate's vote in that electoral district, with the first candidate receiving 16,901 points wins the leadership race.

+The contest was conducted entirely by postal ballot.
+To be counted, ballots needed to be completed and received by August 21, 2020 at 5:00 p.m.
+EDT.

 Candidates

-Verified candidates are authorized contestants that have paid the full $200,000 registration fee, the entire $100,000 compliance deposit, and submitted all 3,000 required signatures of endorsement by 25 March 2020.
+Verified candidates are authorized contestants that have paid the full $200,000 registration fee, the entire $100,000 compliance deposit, and submitted all 3,000 required signatures of endorsement by March 25, 2020.
 Verified candidates have secured their name on the leadership ballot.